 What's a conservation district?

 A conservation district is a small entity focused on environmental concerns in a specific area.
-Kentucky has 121 local conservation districts, which have a responsibility to coordinate assistance from all available sources in an effort to develop locally-driven solutions to natural resource concerns.
+There are 121 conservation districts in Kentucky, and each of us have a unique approach to addressing natural resource concerns related to needs within our communities.
+We are also responsible for coordinating cost assistance from all available sources in an effort to develop locally-driven solutions to erosion and water quality issues.

 What is the difference between a conservation district and the National Resource Conservation Services (NRCS)?